Dwight D. Eisenhower Supreme Court candidates

-During his two terms in office, President Dwight D. Eisenhower nominated five members for the Supreme Court of the United States: Chief Justice Earl Warren, and Associate Justices John Marshall Harlan, William Brennan, Charles Evans Whittaker, and Potter Stewart.
+During his two terms in office, President Dwight D. Eisenhower nominated five members for the Supreme Court of the United States: Chief Justice Earl Warren, and Associate Justices John Marshall Harlan II, William J. Brennan, Charles Evans Whittaker, and Potter Stewart.
 All were confirmed by the Senate.

 Earl Warren nomination

 Chief Justice Fred Vinson died in office on September 8, 1953.
 Eisenhower’s first choice as replacement was his Secretary of State John Foster Dulles, former legal council to the Paris Peace Conference, advisor to New York Governor Thomas E. Dewey and later advisor to President Truman.
 Dulles declined, and Eisenhower next offered the Chief Justiceship to Dewey himself; however, Dewey likewise declined.
 Eisenhower then appointed California Governor Earl Warren as Chief Justice on October 5, 1953, by using a recess appointment.
 In 1952 Warren had stood as a "favorite son" candidate of California for the Republican nomination for President, but withdrew in support of Eisenhower.
 Warren was reported to have offered to support Eisenhower's campaign in return for an appointment to the Supreme Court at the first possible opportunity.
 Eisenhower wanted a conservative justice and commented of Warren that "he represents the kind of political, economic, and social thinking that I believe we need on the Supreme Court....
 He has a national name for integrity, uprightness, and courage that, again, I believe we need on the Court".
 Warren was formally nominated on January 11, 1954, and was confirmed by the United States Senate on March 1, 1954, by voice vote.
-Rumors that Eisenhower regretted the appointment have been debunked by scholars.
+Scholars differ as to whether Eisenhower regretted the appointment after Warren's decisions turned more liberal.